 2. The relationship will breakdown further

 So let’s take a moment and look at this outside of a work context.
 Something similar is happening in your personal life.
 Would you put up with it?
 It isn’t very likely.
-So you can save yourself the hassle, and change your managed service provider, and reap the benefits of a fresh start and a new working relationship.
+So save yourself the hassle, and change your managed service provider, and reap the benefits of a fresh start and a new working relationship.

 3. Spend time trying to resolve IT issues